Photon catalysis for general multimode multi-photon quantum state preparation: Numerical methods

 \section{Numerical methods}

-While the general method presented in \autoref{th:main-theorem} allows the preparation of the desired state given its Waring decomposition, practically computing this decomposition can be challenging.
+While the first general method presented in \autoref{th:main-theorem} allows the preparation of the desired state given its Waring decomposition, practically computing this decomposition can be challenging.
 In particular, it is known that both determining the rank of a symmetric tensor and computing its best low-rank approximation are NP-hard problems \cite{TensorsAreNPHard}.
 It is also worth noting that the decomposition is not unique, except for some special cases \cite{GaluppiMellaIdentifiability}.
+Additionally, the number of catalysis photons predicted by \autoref{th:main-theorem} is larger than by \autoref{th:elementary-symmetric-decomposition}, therefore the latter should be used in practice.
+Nevertheless, for the sake of completeness, we present the implementation of both methods.

 The numerous applications of tensor decomposition across different fields have given rise to various decomposition algorithms.
 Purely algebraic methods, based on properties of the catalecticant matrix \cite{Bernardi_2018, Oeding_2013} can provide exact solutions when the decomposition rank is low, and are thus not generally applicable.
 A variety of numerical algorithms have also been proposed \cite{kileel2025subspacepowermethodsymmetric, lowrankapprox}, covering different performance trade-off, use cases or implementation platforms.
+Apart from the case $d=2$ presented in \autoref{sec:quadratic}, algebraic solutions to the ESP decomposition problem can also be obtained by expanding the expression $P(\mbf{x}) = e_d(U\mbf{x})$, yielding a system of polynomial equations in the coefficients of $U$, which can be solved using Gröbner bases methods (for example using SymPy's \texttt{solve\_poly\_system} or the \texttt{msolve} \cite{msolve} software package).
+The growing size of the bases makes this exact method applicable only for small values of $M$ and $N$.

+In this study, the decompositions were thus performed numerically, using the Optax optimization library \cite{deepmind2020jax} and its implementation of the Adam gradient descent algorithm.
+Starting from a target state, the optimization process is as follows: